rekurzion/pm-training-notes/week4.md

-# Planning and Establishing the Project Scope Baseline
+# Week 4 - Planning and Establishing the Project Scope Baseline